-If you take a military leave of absence - whether for active duty or for training - you're entitled to continue your medical, dental, and vision coverage for up to 24 months as long as you give Citigroup notice (with certain exceptions) of the leave.
-However, this continued coverage may not be available if your total leave, when added to any prior periods of military leave from Citigroup, exceeds five years (with certain exceptions).
+If you take a military leave of absence - whether for active duty or for training - you are entitled to continue your medical, dental, and vision coverage at active employee rates for the length of your leave.
+Employee contributions will be deducted automatically from your pay.